garthenweb/node-composer-runner/README.md

 ## Dependencies

 This package will not reduce the dependency of php to be installed on your environment.
-Be sure to have php installend and available in your PATH environment.
+Be sure to have php installed and available in your PATH environment.

 ## Usage